amdadislam01/B-12-A5-Emergency-Hotline/README.md

 ---

-## 2. Create and Insert a New Element into the DOM
+## 2. How do you create and insert a new element into the DOM?
 ```js
 const div = document.createElement("div");
 div.textContent = "Hello World!";